Custody & Justice

 Our support extended across both the ITT, Negotiation, and Best and Final Offer (BAFO) stages and lasted 6 months.
 For this tender, we supplied a team of four writers, working closely with the client’s bid team of subject matter experts to storyboard each of the Home Office’s questions to ensure the responses reflected their proposed solution for the operation of the centres.

-Throughout the negotiation and BAFO phases, when the client was in dialogue with the Home Office, our team updated the responses looking for final opportunities to highlight the added value our client was bringing to the contract and to ensure their win themes were consistently reflected.
-The outcome was a successful bid for the client and a contract win.
+Our client’s dialogue with the Home Office during the Negotiation and BAFO phases, enabled our writers to highlight the added value our client was bringing to the contract in the responses and ensure that their win themes were consistently reflected.

-This project lasted over 18 months, and we were able to flex the size of our team up and down to meet the client’s needs throughout the project cycle.
+This project lasted over 18 months, and we were able to flex the size of our team up and down to meet the client’s needs.

-For us, this project had the added dimension of working across a consortium of three organisations in the United States, UK, and New Zealand.
-Our team worked collaboratively with the clients, including across the different time zones, understanding their solution for the service to create a coherent account for the bid responses.
+For us, this project had the added dimension of working across a consortium of three organisations in the USA, UK, and New Zealand.
+Our team worked collaboratively with the clients, across the different time zones, understanding their solution for the service.

-This was a successful project for the clients, submitting a tender that they recognised was the highest quality ever prepared.
+This was a successful project for the clients, submitting a tender that the New Zealand Department of Corrections called ‘outstanding’.

-This project lasted over 9 months, and we were able to flex the size of our team up and down to meet the client’s needs throughout the project cycle.
+This project lasted over 9 months, and we flexed the size of our team to meet the client’s needs throughout the project cycle.